rgreminger/tilburg-science-hub/docs/workflow/directories.md

 		such as preparing and analyzing the data, writing the paper, etc.).
 --->

+!!! tip "Obtain approval for using external services"
+    Below, we're mentioning the use of several external services, such as Amazon Web Services (AWS), Dropbox, or Google Drive.
+Please make sure to obtain the approval of your organization to make use of these services.
+Typically, organizations also have a range of alternatives available in-house (e.g,. such as SurfDrive as a replacement for Dropbox for Dutch research institutions).

 ## Data Management for Each of the Project's Components

 Here's our advice on how to manage and store each component of your project.